fullcalendar/old-docs/Request-a-Feature.md

 For user-interface features, **please include mockups** of what you want it to look like.

-For API improvements such as new options or methods, please write some example code of how one might use it.
+For API improvements, such as new options or methods, please write some example code of how one might use it.

 ## Step 4: Use the issue tracker